Osprey: Distribution and habitat

-The osprey is the second most widely distributed raptor species, after the peregrine falcon, and is one of only six land-birds with a cosmopolitan distribution.
+The osprey is the second most widely distributed raptor species, after the peregrine falcon, and is one of only six land-birds with a worldwide distribution.
 It is found in temperate and tropical regions of all continents, except Antarctica.
 In North America it breeds from Alaska and Newfoundland south to the Gulf Coast and Florida, wintering further south from the southern United States through to Argentina.
 It is found in summer throughout Europe north into Ireland, Scandinavia, Finland and Great Britain though not Iceland, and winters in North Africa.
 In Australia it is mainly sedentary and found patchily around the coastline, though it is a non-breeding visitor to eastern Victoria and Tasmania.

 There is a 1000 km gap, corresponding with the coast of the Nullarbor Plain, between its westernmost breeding site in South Australia and the nearest breeding sites to the west in Western Australia.
 In the islands of the Pacific it is found in the Bismarck Islands, Solomon Islands and New Caledonia, and fossil remains of adults and juveniles have been found in Tonga, where it probably was wiped out by arriving humans.
 It is possible it may once have ranged across Vanuatu and Fiji as well.
-It is an uncommon to fairly common winter visitor to all parts of South Asia, and Southeast Asia from Myanmar through to Indochina and southern China, Indonesia, Malaysia and the Philippines.
+It is an uncommon to fairly common winter visitor to all parts of South Asia, and Southeast Asia from Myanmar through to Indochina and southern China, Indonesia, Malaysia, and the Philippines.

-The worldwide distribution of the species is unusual for land-based birds, and only recognised in five other species.

 Behaviour and ecology

 Diet

 The osprey is piscivorous, with fish making up 99% of its diet.
 It typically takes live fish weighing 150–300 g and about 25–35 cm in length, but virtually any type of fish from 50 g to 2 kg can be taken.
 Even larger 2.8 kg northern pike (Esox lucius) has been taken in Russia.
 The species rarely scavenges dead or dying fish.

-Ospreys have vision that is well adapted to detecting underwater objects from the air.
+Ospreys have a vision that is well adapted to detecting underwater objects from the air.
 Prey is first sighted when the osprey is 10–40 m above the water, after which the bird hovers momentarily and then plunges feet first into the water.
 They catch fish by diving into a body of water, oftentimes completely submerging their entire bodies.
 As an osprey dives it adjusts the angle of its flight to account for the distortion of the fish's image caused by refraction.
 Ospreys will typically eat on a nearby perch but have also been known to carry fish for longer distances.

-Occasionally, the osprey may prey on rodents, rabbits, hares, other mammals, snakes, turtles, frogs, birds, salamanders, conchs and crustaceans.
+Occasionally, the osprey may prey on rodents, rabbits, hares, other mammals, snakes, turtles, frogs, birds, salamanders, conchs, and crustaceans.
 Reports of ospreys feeding on carrion are rare.
-They have been observed eating dead white-tailed deer and Virginia opossum.
+They have been observed eating dead white-tailed deer and Virginia opossums.